susanBuck/notes/00_HTML/06_Exercise_Site.md

 ## Build the index page
 Next, create a file called `index.html` in the root of your `mariposa` folder.

-Inside of `index.html` lay out the basic HTML structure for a page, and in the `<body>` include this heading:
+Inside of `index.html` lay out the basic HTML structure for a page, and in the `<body>` include this heading element:

 	<h1>Welcome to Mariposa Bakery</h1>